Lumbar Disc Herniation and Sciatica: How Physiotherapy Can Help You Recover

 1. Posture and Movement Awareness

-How to sit with a small curve in your lower back (try using a lumbar roll or small cushion)
+Sitting with a neutral lumbar curve (using a lumbar roll or cushion)

 2. Gentle Mobility Exercises